emberjs/guides/source/index.md

 For exhaustive documentation of every Ember feature and API, see the [Ember.js API documentation](http://emberjs.com/api/).

+The Guides begin with an explanation of how to get started with Ember, followed by a tutorial on how to build your first Ember app.
+If you're brand new to Ember, we recommend you start off by following along with these first two sections of the Guides.

 ## Assumptions

-While we try to make the guides as beginner-friendly as we can, we must establish a baseline so that the guides can keep focused on Ember.js functionality.
+While we try to make the Guides as beginner-friendly as we can, we must establish a baseline so that the guides can keep focused on Ember.js functionality.
 We will try to link to appropriate documentation whenever a concept is introduced.